 As far as I knew my trip was over.
 Yes, I’m quite dramatic.
 I ran back to the stalls we’d just checked out, but no one had seen the key.
 If I’d lost it in the actual rice fields it would be like finding a needle in a haystack.
 I went back to our motorbikes feeling totally distraught thinking of the phone call I would have to make to the rental place.
 Trying to explain that they would have to come and get me and my bike, and again thinking about how much that would cost.
 My boyfriend, however, kept on searching.
 After what felt like an hour (probably 5 minutes), he returned with a big grin on his face.
 A very nice cafe lady had found it on the ground just in front of the entrance.
 What a relief, trip saved!

 So back to what this post is actually about, to visit or not to visit Tegalalang Rice Terrace?
-Although astonishingly beautiful, Tegalalang is geared towards tourist almost to the point of cheesy.
+Although astonishingly beautiful, Tegalalang is geared towards tourists almost to the point of cheesy.
 Most of the “workers” are only there to take pictures with tourists and sell hats made from coconut leaves.
 There are also stalls selling the typical sarongs and handicrafts on both sides of the road, where some of the vendors can get quite pushy.
 But if you can manage to look past all that, Tegalalang is definitely worth a visit.
 Just smile, say no thank you and remember that they’re only trying to make a living.

-Be sure to not only settle for the view, venture deep into the jungle to take in and appreciate this ancient form of engineering.
+Be sure to not only settle for the view, but also venture deep into the jungle to take in and appreciate this ancient form of engineering.
 Despite all the mayhem, I guarantee you’ll be able to find a spot you can have all to yourself.
 Sit down, relax and enjoy the beautiful surroundings.
 After climbing back up all the stairs, have a cold drink at one of the warungs overlooking the rice terraces.
 I had my probably 54th lemon ice tea of the trip, nothing tastes better after a strenuous day in the heat.
 All in all, it’s a stunning, easy to reach location which you can be in and out of in an hour if your time is limited.
 However, I would recommend setting aside at least two-three hours to get the most out of your visit.
 But if you have even more time to spare, you should go to Jatiluwih Rice Terraces further north instead.
-It’s a much larger area which feels more authentic and a lot calmer compared to Tegalalang.
+It’s a much larger area that feels more authentic and a lot calmer compared to Tegalalang.

 If you want to get out of busy central Ubud and stay in a hotel up by Tegalalang, check out this insanely gorgeous Resort and Spa, called Tejaprana.
 Or for a more affordable option take a look at Alam Ubud Culture Villas & Residences, located in the middle of the jungle next to a flowing river.
 They are both so gorgeous!